wpilibsuite/allwpilib/README-CMake.md

 * `BUILD_SHARED_LIBS` (ON Default)
   * This option will cause CMake to build static libraries instead of shared libraries.
 * `WPILIB_WITH_CSCORE` (ON Default)
   * This option will cause cscore to be built.
-Turning this off will implicitly disable cameraserver.
+CameraServer is built when both this option and `WPILIB_WITH_WPILIB` are enabled.
 If this is off, the OpenCV build requirement is removed.
 * `WPILIB_WITH_EXAMPLES` (OFF Default)
   * This option will build C++ examples.
 * `WPILIB_WITH_GUI` (ON Default)